seifreed/yaraast/README.md

 ## Features

-- Parse YARA rules into a structured AST
+- Parse YARA rules into a structured AST with multiple output formats
-- Analyze rules for optimization opportunities
+- Analyze rules for optimization opportunities and best practices
-- Format and prettify YARA files
+- Format and prettify YARA files with customizable styles
 - Validate syntax and semantic correctness
+- Generate comprehensive metrics and visualizations (complexity, strings, dependencies)
 - Support for large rulesets with thousands of rules
 - Extensible visitor pattern for custom analysis
-- Performance benchmarking and metrics
+- Performance benchmarking and streaming for huge files
-- Diff comparison between YARA files
+- AST-based diff comparison between YARA files
 - LibYARA integration for compilation and scanning
+- Fluent API for programmatic rule construction
+- Roundtrip testing for serialization fidelity
+- Multi-file workspace analysis with dependency resolution
+- Export/import AST in JSON/YAML/Protobuf formats

 ## Installation